The Science of Learning: Cognitive Psychology Strategies for Effective Teaching

 • Regular quizzes

-• Student-generated lesson summaries
+• Student-generated summaries

 • Flashcard-based review sessions

 Q3: How can educators help students manage cognitive load?
+Break lessons into bite-sized chunks, use step-by-step instructions, and reduce extraneous information.

 Conclusion